ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nme-vo5-awards-idles-dj-set.markdown

   \ </p> <p> Enter the draw to win tickets to the DJ Set by completing the form below\
   \ before 11.59pm on 01/02/2018. </p>"
 has-winner: false
+prize-description: "2 tickets to the Idles' DJ Set at the VO5 NME Awards Road Trip\
+  \ with Propaganda"
 ---